bahmutov/cypress-examples/docs/recipes/check-console-logs.md

   .then((console) => {
     cy.stub(console, 'log').callsFake((...args) => {
       args.forEach((arg) => {
-        // TODO: figure out how to fail the test from such callbacks
-        // maybe it is an artifact of our fiddle test load?
-        // this code works in "normal" specs that don't have fiddle expect(arg).to.not.contain('error')
+        expect(arg).to.not.contain('error')
       })
       // all is good, call the original log method